Good examples Lightning Strikes

 Attic fires are dangerous to firefighters and occupants because of they are difficult to detect.
 The time delay in detection allows fires to grow larger and become harder to contain.
 Attics also provide fires with an array of fuel sources including wooden support beams and storage items.
 Layers of insulation conceal fire spreading along structural framing .

-According to the National Fire Incident Reporting System (NFIRS), there are two types of fires in residential and commercial structures.
+According to the National Fire Incident Reporting System (NFIRS), there are two types of fires in homes and businesses.
 Confined and unconfined.
-Unconfined fires tend to be smaller incidents that stay in smaller areas such as fireplaces or noncombustible containers such as pots and pans.
+Unconfined fires tend to be smaller incidents that stay in smaller areas.
+Some examples include fireplaces or noncombustible containers.
 Fires in attics are considered unconfined, often resulting in a significant loss.